- US Open - Monday, August 26 to Sunday, September 8, 2013

-- 10 Tips for Visitors to the US Open
+- Top Ten Tips for US Open Visitors

-- No Fault: A First-Timer's Experience at the US Open
+- No Fault: A First-Timer's Experience at the US Open, by Steven B. Isham

 - Restaurants Near the US Open

 Players compete in Men's Singles, Men's Doubles, Women's Singles, Women's Doubles, and Mixed Doubles.
 CBS, USA Network, and many international broadcasters will carry the action live as 2012 winner Andy Murray returns to defend his crowns.
 Women's champ Serena Williams will be back in action at Flushing Meadows.

 Tennis matches occur during the day (day session starts at 11 a.m.) and at night (night session starts at 7 p.m.) on most days of the tournament, and are held in several venues within the grounds of the USTA Billie Jean King National Tennis Center.

 Tennis Venues at the US Open

 - Arthur Ashe Stadium hosts the top-seeded matches and the finals.
 Usually five matches per day at Ashe.

 - Louis Armstrong Stadium has some reserved seating and also open seating for ground pass or other ticket-holders.

 - The Grandstand is a smaller venue, open to anyone with a grounds pass or other ticket.